-Mary Caperton Morton is a freelance science and travel writer with degrees in biology and geology and a master’s in science writing.
-A regular contributor to EARTH magazine, where her favorite beat is the Travels in Geology column, she has also written for the anthologies Best Women’s Travel Writing 2010 and Best Travel Writing 2011.
+Mary Caperton Morton is a freelance science and travel writer with a background in geology and a master’s in science journalism.
+For 11 years, Mary was a frequent contributor and roving correspondent for EARTH magazine, where her favorite beat was the Travels in Geology column.
+In 2019, she started a series of personal travel accounts for Eos magazine called “Living in Geologic Time” that highlight the past, present, and future of famous landmarks on geologic timescales.

-Mary is currently traveling the backroads from New Mexico to Alaska, writing and living out of a tiny Teardrop camper.
-When she’s not at the computer she can usually be found outside — hiking, climbing mountains and taking photographs.
+In her seventeen years as a road-warrior nomad, Mary has hiked in all 50 states, lived in 10, and is well on her way to standing on 1,000 summits.
+When she’s not at the keyboard she can usually be found outside — hiking, skiing, climbing mountains and taking photographs.
 Visit her website at www.marycapertonmorton.com.

 Questions?
 Comments?
 Requests?
 Contact me at email@example.com.